-The Multidisciplinary Neuromuscular Clinic, led by Chamindra Konersman, M.D., coordinates outpatient care for children diagnosed with neuromuscular diseases.
+The pediatric Multidisciplinary Neuromuscular Clinic, led by Chamindra Konersman, M.D., coordinates outpatient care for children diagnosed with neuromuscular diseases.
 These include muscular dystrophies, a diverse group of genetic disorders that cause weakness of muscles throughout the body, and nerve conditions, which cause weakness, pain and difficulty in walking and breathing in some cases.

-Conditions we commonly treat include:
+Conditions we commonly treat at the pediatric neuromuscular clinic include:

 The clinic is held Wednesdays from 8 a.m.-3 p.m. and is supported by the the Muscular Dystrophy Association of San Diego.